Qumulo/docs/azure.md

 ### Configuring DNS
 To resolve internal hostnames to IP addresses in your infrastructure, you must configure Qumulo Core to use a DNS server that can resolve the necessary hostnames.
 By default, the file system uses Azure's default DNS server (`168.63.129.16`) provided by DHCP.

-Currently, you can configure DNS servers and search domains only using the the `/v2/network` REST API or using the [`qq` CLI tool](https://care.qumulo.com/hc/en-us/articles/360026611494-Custom-DNS-Configuration).
-For more information about installing `qq`, see [QQ CLI: Install Command-Line Tools](https://care.qumulo.com/hc/en-us/articles/115014875988-QQ-CLI-Installing-Command-Line-Tools) on Qumulo Care.

 ### Using Services on the Public Internet
 For improved security, the Qumulo on Azure as a Service file system provisioned for you doesn't have access to the public Internet.
 Thus, you must proxy any connectivity between your file system and a service on the public Internet using a VNet peer in your Azure subscription.